Understanding PBKDF2

 | Salt | Random data added to the password to prevent precomputed attacks. | a1b2c3d4e5f6 (16+ bytes) |

-| Iterations | Number of times the hash function is repeated to slow down attacks. | 100,000 (recommended) |
+| Iterations | Number of hash function repetitions to increase computational cost. | 100,000 (recommended) |

-| Hash Function | Cryptographic algorithm used (e.g., SHA-256, SHA-512). | HMAC-SHA256 |
+| Hash Function | Cryptographic algorithm (e.g., SHA-256, SHA-512). | HMAC-SHA256 |

 Step-by-Step Process

-- Combine: The password and salt are concatenated.
+- Combine: Concatenate the password and salt.

-SHA-256). - Iterate: The hash is repeated N times (e.g., 100,000 iterations).
+SHA-256). - Iterate: Repeat the hash N times (e.g., 100,000 iterations).

 Why PBKDF2 Matters